Adult & Tot

 Both adult and young skater need to wear a CSA-approved hockey helmet, skates, long pants, mittens, and a warm sweater or jacket.

-The adult's helmet not only improves safety on the ice, it sets a good example for all the children in the lesson.
+The adult's helmet not only improves safety on the ice, it also sets a good example for all the children in the lesson.

 All sessions are held at the Lucan Community Centre Arena

 *Available until session capacity is reached - first come, first served basis*